outdreamer/build-a-cure-1/docs/core_analysis/conceptual_analysis.md

   ### Time

+  - does a concept like 'time' have inherent meaning?

+    - its a structure used to sync change types, to frame changes in sequential relation to other changes
+      - what is sequence in terms of importance?
+        - sequence is determined by structure & initial position state - once you know those, you know which operations will occur in what sequence
+      - so 'does sequence have meaning, compared to structure & initial position state info' is the question here
+      - initial position state info is useful, but you can derive it with just the structure & a testing function to acquire information
+      - the structure (generative structure) can be derived from the initial position state info (structure content) & the sequence (or other descriptive structures)
+      - which is more important:
+        - the initial state info
+        - the generative structure
+        - the structures that determine trajectory within the structure (like sequence)
+      - it depends on intent, which in this case is to find the structure that explains the most & most relevant changes (a definition route of meaning) - which could be:
+        - the structure where most change occurs
+        - the structure where important (in the form of explanatory, descriptive, generative) changes occur, which enable adjacent derivation of the other relevant structures
+        - the structure where change types develop & interact (change interface)
+      - if the intent is to 'find sequential position of change types', time has meaning as a base, for the change types in question (conceptual time, standard time, change time)

+  - if nothing changes from what existing information allows derivation of, time cannot be said to occur
+    - another stricter definition route of time is 'change that cannot be described/generated with existing information', which connects it to the conceptss of randomness (equally likely change, lack of information) & potential (potential for change), leading to another definition route for time as 'potential information' or 'structures such as positions where certainty can develop'

   - its possible to derive the great filter (with every permutation of its output in every possible interface object combination)
     - can you shine the light of time in reverse, to highlight what is right behind the filter
     - are tools output by the filter capable of reaching beyond the light's domain